Earth Matters | 2020

 “It is our humanity’s ultimate moral challenge – saving the planet.”

 Jonathan Safran Foer

 No country is immune to the encroaching climate crisis.
-Israel, the country I adopted as my home, has the misfortune of being located in a region that is experiencing desertification, erosion, pollution and consequences of heatwaves over the Mediterranean Sea.
+Israel, the country I adopted as my home, has the misfortune of being located in a region experiencing desertification, erosion, pollution, and the consequences of heat waves over the Mediterranean Sea.

-This body of work that will dramatize the painful results of climate denial that is manifested by neglecting to actively change personal habits, ignoring the need to alter life styles that harm the environment and underestimating the importance of making a collective effort to save our planet.
+This body of work will dramatize the painful results of climate denial manifested by neglecting to actively change personal habits, ignoring the need to alter lifestyles that harm the environment, and underestimating the importance of making a collective effort to save our planet.

 “Land-Erosion” is created from sand-stones combined with textured details of my unique paper art technique.
 I gathered these broken stones from the eroded cliffs on the Poleg/Netanya beach after a devastating storm in 2018.
 The work abstracts the aftermath of lost pieces of land floating in a bleeding sea.

-The second work “Desertification” confronts its viewers with dried pieces of earth collected from the Negev Desert that gradually dissolve into pieces of black torn paper symbolic of absolutely no possibility of sustaining life.
+The second work, “Desertification,” confronts its viewers with dried parts of earth collected from the Negev Desert that gradually dissolve into pieces of black torn paper, symbolically no possibility of sustaining life.